browserengineering/book/book/animations.md

 animation example)

 Implement this CSS property.
 The strategy will be almost the same as in
-Javascript: define an object on which we can call `animate` on each animation frame, causing the animation to advance one frame.
+JavaScript: define an object on which we can call `animate` on each animation frame, causing the animation to advance one frame.
 And when it's done, remove it.
 There can be more than one CSS transition, so store them in a 2D `animations` dictionary keyed by node and CSS property